 The wisest man that ever lived, a king by the name of Solomon, said something very interesting concerning the end of things.
-Allow me to quote his take:
+Allow me to quote his perspective:

 Better is the end of a thing than the beginning thereof: and the patient in spirit is better than the proud in spiritECC 7:8